-Examples of Engaging Moments: Start of the Year
+Examples of Engaging Moments in ELA: Start of the Year

-In the beginning of each year, I have a few go to activities that everyone needs to learn and that have a hook to entice the learner.
-And please note, most of these activities are hands on for the learner!
+At the beginning of each year, I have a few go-to activities that everyone needs to learn and that has a hook to entice the learner.
+And please note, most of these activities are hands-on for the learner!
 That is our goal.

 One of the first activities I do each year is this sensory letter activity.
 First, it is a great time filler when you need to teach students the HOWs before you can teach a lesson.
 Secondly, this is a great way to see who knows what letters!
 Most importantly, my students always think this is FUN.